jbaham2/bash_profile/README.md

 This is my custom terminal I did as a weekend project.
 The prompt features the standard user name, the working directory, and the git status on the first line; as well as, the active virtual environment (if applicable) and a prompt "->" on the second line.

+The status will say either "clean" or "dirty" to represent the current repo status.

+Also, if the current directory does not have a .git repo then the git notification will not appear in the window.

 #### What's it look like
 -------------------